Subcategory (RNA class) for ARF6 Gene

 External Ids for ARF6 Gene

 This gene encodes a member of the human ARF gene family, which is part of the RAS superfamily.
 The ARF genes encode small guanine nucleotide-binding proteins that stimulate the ADP-ribosyltransferase activity of cholera toxin and play a role in vesicular trafficking and as activators of phospholipase D. The product of this gene is localized to the plasma membrane, and regulates vesicular trafficking, remodelling of membrane lipids, and signaling pathways that lead to actin remodeling.
 A pseudogene of this gene is located on chromosome 7. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ARF6 Gene

-ARF6 (ADP-Ribosylation Factor 6) is a Protein Coding gene, and is affiliated with the lncRNA class.
-Diseases associated with ARF6 include cholera.
-Among its related pathways are Ras signaling pathway and GPCR Pathway.
+ARF6 (ADP Ribosylation Factor 6) is a Protein Coding gene, and is affiliated with the lncRNA class.
+Diseases associated with ARF6 include cholera and carrion's disease.
+Among its related pathways are E-cadherin signaling in the nascent adherens junction and Stabilization and expansion of the E-cadherin adherens junction.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is ENSG00000272822.